Turn old vinyl records into beautiful wall art. An easy DIY craft tutorial idea to upcycle a vinyl record into home decor.

 If you aren't into the record look, you can spray paint it.
-This would make some great wall decor for a little girls room; a flock of white butterflies on a painted wall would look magical!
+This would make some great wall decor for a little girl's room; a flock of white butterflies on a painted wall would look magical!

 Do you have a favorite upcycled home decor piece in your home?
 Share and leave a comment below!

-And let’s be friends on Pinterest so you can see all the fun DIY projects I'm pinning!
+Follow me on Pinterest and you can see all the DIY projects I'm pinning!

-You Might Also Like:
+You Might Also Like These Tutorials: